Cheap DFW is a blog about airfare flash sales and budget travel. This site is FREE to use and we don’t charge any

-- Once we post a deal, we will not be sending out additional e-mails, or Facebook notifications about it unless that deal is removed and then is re-added or if a deal was scheduled to end, but got extended.
+- Once we post a deal, we will not be sending out additional notifications about it unless that deal is removed and then is re-added or if it was scheduled to end, but got extended.
 The point here is – once a deal is posted, you can see its status on the deals page and track it there if you want.
 Or you can just ignore it.
-You can always check the Bookable Deals category to see what’s bookable.
-When a deal gets pulled, it will be removed from the Bookable Deals list with a time-stamp of when it was removed.
-Modifications to a deal, such as changes in price are appended to the top of the deal sheet with a time-stamp.
+If there are modifications to a deal after the initial notification, such as changes in price, we will append those details to the top of the top of the post with a time-stamp.

 - Deal-worthiness is not based purely on CPM (cents per mile) or price.

-- I generally ignore deals that require overnight layovers unless they’re priced at an additional discount and in an interesting city.
+- I generally ignore deals that long require overnight layovers unless they’re priced at an additional discount and is in an interesting city.
 These deals must have a long enough layover time to explore the city and get some sleep.
 The additional discount must be cheaper than the average cost for two meals and a hotel room in that city for it to be considered a worthwhile deal.

 - I generally ignore deals that require layovers over 4-hours unless they’re priced at an additional discount.
 I value an hour of airport time at $20/$25.
-The price of the deal must overcome the cost-per-hour for it to be considered worthwhile.
+The price of the deal must overcome this cost-per-hour penalty for it to be considered worthwhile.

 - Deals with more than two layovers are almost always ignored.
 The deal must price with a large enough discount to offset the airport time and the additional flight time to be considered worthwhile.

 - Flights on Spirit will only receive limited coverage if the flight cost + additional fees are well below the average price of the route, due to their fee policy.

-- Deals on discount carriers such as Frontier will receive coverage, but only if the flight cost + additional fees are well below the average price of the route.
+- Deals on discount carriers such as Frontier will also receive coverage, but only if the flight cost + additional fees are well below the average price of the route.